elastic/ansible-beats/README.md

 Example playbook is provided below.
 This installs Packetbeat and illustrates the need for configuration sections to be specified as maps.

-    - name: Example playbook for installing packetbear
+    - name: Example playbook for installing packetbeat
       hosts: localhost
       roles:
         - { role: beats, beat: "packetbeat",